- with a research question in the early or mid-stages of study design

-Course faculty, including biostatisticians, will guide participants in creating a complete protocol design and template by the completion of the course.
+Course faculty, including biostatisticians, will provide personalized guidance to participants in creating a complete protocol design and template by the completion of the course.

-There are five mandatory in-person meetings (Longwood Medical Area):
+There are six mandatory in-person meetings (Longwood Medical Area):

 Online: 8 hours